Miguel Julio: Club career

 Julio began his footballing career in Colombia with Independiente Medellín of Categoría Primera A, he made his first-team debut on 20 February 2009 in a league encounter against Real Cartagena.
 Two more appearances came during the 2009 Apertura season before Julio appeared nine times more in the 2012 Apertura season.
 In 2012, Julio signed for Venezuelan Primera División team Trujillanos.
 A year later he completed a move back to Colombia to join América de Cali, fourteen appearances subsequently followed in the 2013 campaign.
 On 19 January 2015, Julio joined Primera B Nacional side Atlético Tucumán.

 Julio participated in twenty-four matches for the club in 2015, as they won promotion into the 2016 Argentine Primera División.
 In December 2016, he was released by Tucumán.
 In 2019, Julio headed to the Dominican Republic to play for Moca in Liga Dominicana.
 He scored twice in the 2019 campaign.
 In 2020, after a spell with Serie B's Club Real Deportivo, Julio joined Delfines del Este.

 International career

-Julio represented Colombia at U15, U17 and U20 level.
+Julio represented Colombia at U15, U17 and U20 levels.
 He scored two goals in twelve caps for the Under-17s, while he won eight caps for the Under-20s during two South American Youth Football Championship competitions in 2009 and 2011 respectively.